Work with feeds

 • Opening the Feeds page and clicking the edit button next to a feed

 A feed's symbology can be defined once it is created and available in Velocity, allowing you to define how raw features are rendered in a web map.
-Individual features are only rendered when the number of features to be rendered in the current map extent is less than the feature threshold specified.
+Individual features are only rendered when the number of features to be rendered in the active map extent is less than the feature threshold specified.
 Raw feature rendering of the feed is limited to simple vector symbols (circles, squares, diamonds, pointers, and more).

 To edit a feed's symbology, follow the steps below:

-2. Click Feeds from the menu on the left.
+2. Click Feeds from the menu.

 3. Find the existing feed to edit and click it to open the Details page.